 The TE Office will not examine the labour policy requirements of people laid off on or after 16 March 2020.
 The amendment does not apply to people who were laid off before this date or who are completely unemployed.
 People who are laid off must still register with the TE Office as unemployed jobseekers.
 People who are laid off are also obliged to take up employment offered by their own employer.
-The amendments will be valid until 31 July 2020.

 There are also other temporary changes that apply to everyone.
 The process of registering with an employment agency, for example, has been made easier.